shah-in-boots/notes/drafts/programming-ecg-visualization.md

 1. Individual sinus beat identification and abnormal beat identification, e.g. atrial and ventricular ectopy
 1. Anatomic mapping structure (e.g. scaffold for electricity to be mappted to)

+# Anatomy

+The hardest part I think will be in rendering a map object of the heart.
+Should it be 3 dimensions?
+Should it be just precordial leads?